 If you're into VR shooters, the Fractal Combat X is the game for you.
 New missions are added daily and it supports gaming controllers too.
 The landscapes are lovely while the gameplay is fast paced.
 There are in-app purchases but the game itself is free.

-One of the creepiest apps for Cardboard is also now available for iPhone users.
+One of the creepiest apps for Cardboard on Android is also now available for iPhone users.
 Otherworld Interactive's experience is a first-person ghost story for mobile VR in which you find yourself alone (kinda) in a haunted mansion in the middle of a storm.
 We won't ruin anything else.

 As ever, if you're willing to stump up just a little bit of cash you will be rewarded.
 InCell has elements of both racing and strategy gameplay in a weirdly pretty micro world of cells and viruses.